Fiji Service and Adventure (17 Days)

 - Have the best mud bath and natural spa day of your life in the shadow of the sleeping giant

 *If your teen plans on diving, it is mandatory for you to purchase dive insurance in advance of the program.
 Please review our FAQ section for more information.

 DAYS 1 – 3: LOS ANGELES

-As the group flight takes off, the trip officially begins!
-We lose a day crossing the international date line.
+As the group flight takes off, the program officially begins!
+We lose a day crossing the International Date Line.

 DAYS 3 – 4: NADI, VITI LEVU